 A reaction mix for real-time PCR was made with TaqMan Universal PCR master mix, water and Assays on Demand gene expression products (all Applied Biosystems).

 Reaction mix was aliquoted to the wells on a real-time PCR plate.
 Each sample was made in duplicate.
 A volume of 5 μl of cDNA was added to each well.
-A no-template control contained instead cDNA water.
-PCR reaction was run on an ABI PRISM 7000 (ABI PRISM 7000 SDS analytical cycler, Appiled Biosystems) using standard conditions.
+A notemplate control contained water instead of cDNA.
+PCR reaction was run on ABI PRISM 7300 (ABI PRISM 7300 SDS analytical cycler, Applied Biosystems) using standard conditions.

-Expression of COX-1 and COX-2 was normalized to RNA loading for each sample using the beta2 microglobulin as an internal standard.
-The quantity of mRNA was given as 2- $\Delta\Delta$ ct. $\Delta\Delta$ ct was calculated as follows: $\Delta\Delta$ ct= Δ ct (gene of interest) - Δ ct (endogenous control).
+Expression of COX-1 and COX-2 was normalized to RNA loading for each sample using the β2-microglobulin as an internal standard.
+The quantity of mRNA was given as $2^{-\Delta\Delta ct}$. $\Delta\Delta ct$ was calculated as follows: $\Delta\Delta ct = \Delta ct$ (gene of interest) - Δct (endogenous control).